ksefil/NuBIS-OCR/README.md

 ## Content
 The folders contain:
 - the model used for the OCR.
-- the text files for each book sample.
+- the text files for each book.
 - the ALTO files for each page.
 - the images for each page.